OneDrive is online file storage that is included in your Office 365 account. The features of OneDrive include:

 How to Request:

-All CCSU faculty, staff, and students are automatically set up with an Office 365 account, which includes OneDrive for Business.
+All CCSU faculty, staff, and students are automatically set up with an Office 365 account, which includes OneDrive.